Tapping Into Social Listening for Better Social Media Strategies

-Before anything else, social media listening is the act of “listening” to what people—may it be customers, bashers, or random users—says about your brand.
+Social listening is the act of “listening” to what people—be they customers, bashers, or random users—say about your brand.
 It’s not just about tracking the number of times your brand gets mentioned in conversations or posts.
-But it’s how consumers feel about your brand.
+It’s how consumers feel about your brand.

-Social media listening also gathers insights on your brand by casting a net on relevant content and streams using keywords (yours and your competitors’) from social media sites.
+Our social listening service also gathers insights on your brand by casting a net on relevant content and streams using keywords (yours and your competitors’) from social media sites.
 It not only informs you about consumer engagement, but it also alerts you on possible collaborations, future campaigns, and products.